microsoft/AzureTRE/docs/azure-tre-overview/shared-services/nexus.md

 1. Fetch the Nexus generated password from storage account.
 2. Reset the default password and set a new one.
-3. Store the new password in Key Vault under 'nexus-<TRE_ID>-admin-password'
+3. Store the new password in Key Vault under `nexus-<TRE_ID>-admin-password`
 4. Create an anonymous default PyPI proxy repository

 ## Setup and usage

 1. A TRE Administrator can access Nexus though the admin jumpbox provisioned as part of the TRE deployment.
-The credentials for the jumpbox are located in the KeyVault under "vm-<tre-id>-jumpbox-admin-credentials"
+The credentials for the jumpbox are located in the KeyVault under `vm-<tre-id>-jumpbox-admin-credentials`
 2. A researcher can access Nexus from within the workspace by using the internal Nexus URL of: [https://nexus-<TRE_ID>.azurewebsites.net/](https://nexus-<TRE_ID>.azurewebsites.net/)
 3. To fetch Python packages from the PyPI proxy, a researcher can use pip install while specifying the proxy server: